SoftUni-Internal/interactive-content/EN/05-Exam/00-Problem-01.md

 Decode
 [/input]
 [output]
-The decrypted message is: decrypt this secret message if you can [/output]
+The decrypted message is\: decrypt this secret message if you can [/output]
 [/test]
 [/tests]